English Level: Beginner, Intermediate

 - When Laura (fall) off her bicycle, she (tear) the dress she was wearing and (cut) her knee.
 Unfortunately, the dress wasn’t hers.
 A friend had (lend) it to her.
 She had (tear) it and also (bleed) onto it a little.
 Even though it was damaged, her friend (forgive) her when she returned it.

 I hope these exercises on irregular verbs have been useful.
-Of course, there are many more.
+Of course, there are many more irregular verbs in English.
 Keep studying and practicing!

 Questions?
 Found a mistake?
 Leave a comment below.